korirj/esp-configuration-portal/README.md

 If you cannot use the Library Manager, you can download the repositories and follow the [instructions](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use/how-to-install-a-library) to manually install libraries.

+In the arduino setup() routine the interface can be customised by adding UI Elements.
+For our case we shall use :
+- 2 instances of a button, one for restart and the other for submiting the configuration
+- 3 textboxes:
+ - one for password ( automatically replaced with `*`
+ - the second for SensorId  which is used as MQTT Topic
+ - third for callmebot api key
+ - the last for your phone number to receive whatsapp message
+- 1 dropdown menu to display all available Wifi Networks each of the above elements in the interface calls a  Callback function when changed.
+To separate different events, event name is passed to the callback function that can be handled in a switch(){}case{} statement.

+Remember, whenever yoa add an element that needs to be persistent, make sure to include its handler callback , modify the struct that holds the configurationand thets all.

 ## Usage

-In the arduino setup() routine the interface can be customised by adding UI Elements.
-This is done by calling the corresponding library methods on the Library object ESPUI.
-Eg: ESPUI.button("button", &myCallback); creates a button in the interface that calls the myCallback(Control *sender, int eventname) function when changed.
-All buttons and items call their callback whenever there is a state change from them.
-This means the button will call the callback when it is pressed and also again when it is released.
-To separate different events, an integer number with the event name is passed to the callback function that can be handled in a switch(){}case{} statement.
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status
 Project is: _in progress_ .
-For any changes please contact me at <mail>jephekipa@gmail.com.</mail>
+For any changes please [contact me ](https://japhethkorir.netlify.app/contact)

 ## Room for Improvement
 set threshold values